MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-powershell-v4.md

 **`azurePowerShellVersion`** - **Azure PowerShell Version**<br>
 Input alias: `TargetAzurePs`. `string`.
 Allowed values: `LatestVersion` (Latest installed version), `OtherVersion` (Specify other version).
 Default value: `OtherVersion`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-In case of hosted agents, the supported Azure PowerShell Version is: 1.0.0(Hosted VS2017 Queue).
+In case of hosted agents, the supported Azure PowerShell Version is: `1.0.0` (Hosted VS2017 Queue).
-To pick the latest version available on the agent, select "Latest installed version".
+To pick the latest version available on the agent, select `"Latest installed version"`.

-For private agents you can specify preferred version of Azure PowerShell using "Specify version".
+For private agents you can specify a preferred version of Azure PowerShell using `"Specify version"`.
 <!-- :::editable-content-end::: -->
 <br>